bulletmagnet123/UknownSpaceGame-D-N/README.md

 # UknownSpaceGame-D-N

-Making a godot space game with my friend and Me, david and nate are the current authors
+Making a godot space game with my friend and Me, izendale and Bulletmagnet are the current authors